Important Skin Cancer Facts and Statistics from the Skin Cancer Foundation:

 - Melanoma can occur in kids accounting for up to 3% of pediatric cancers.

-Dr Hayag recommends yearly total body skin examinations and more frequent visits for those with a history of skin cancers.
-She devises a proper treatment plan for skin cancer to the people living in New York, NY.
+Skin cancer can affect anyone and everyone.
+Dr. Hayag recommends yearly total body skin examinations and more frequent visits for those with a history of skin cancers.
+With early intervention, skin cancers are generally curable so it’s vital to keep up with skin cancer screenings and schedule an appointment to have suspicious growths tested.
 More information regarding skin cancers can be found at www.skincancer.org.